Washington (state): Population

 Washington's population was 7,705,281 in the 2020 census, a 14.6% increase since the 2010 census.
-In 2018, the state ranked 13th overall in population, and was the third most populous, after California and Texas, west of the Mississippi River.
-Washington has the largest Pacific Northwest population, followed by Oregon, then Idaho.
-The Washington State Office of Financial Management reported the state population at 7,656,200 as of April 1, 2020.
+In 2020, the state ranked 13th overall in population, and was the third most populous, after California and Texas, west of the Mississippi River.
+Washington has the largest population among states in the Pacific Northwest, followed by Oregon and Idaho.
+The Washington State Office of Financial Management estimated the state population to be 7,951,150 as of April 1, 2023.

-As of the 2010 census, the population of Washington was 6,724,540.
-The Seattle-Tacoma-Bellevue Metropolitan Area population was 3,439,809 in the 2010 census, half the state total.
+The Seattle–Tacoma–Bellevue metropolitan area's population was 4,018,762 in the 2020 census, more than half the state total.
 The center of population of Washington in 2010 was at 47.33°N 121.62°W, in an unpopulated part of the Cascade Mountains in rural eastern King County, southeast of North Bend, northeast of Enumclaw, and west of Snoqualmie Pass.

-Washington's proportion of residents under the age of five was 6.7%, 25.7% under 18, and 11.2% 65 or older.
+In 2020, Washington's proportion of residents under the age of five was 5.7%, 21.8% under 18, and 16.3% 65 or older.

+Four-fifths of the state's population identifies as White or European American.
+Washington has some of the largest Native American and Asian populations among states in the U.S.; the state also has a small proportion of African Americans.
+Washington's Hispanic community began growing rapidly in the late 20th century.
+In 2018, the top countries of origin for Washington's immigrants were Mexico, India, China, the Philippines and Vietnam.
+There are 29 federally recognized Native American tribes in the state, mostly in Western Washington, and other unrecognized groups.

 According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 25,211 homeless people in Washington.
+Data from a 2023 study was released by the Washington State Office of Superintendent of Public Instruction (OSPI) which recorded 42,436 students in the state as meeting a variety of definitions to be described as homeless, affecting 3.8% of the student population.

-The racial composition of Washington's population as of 2016 was:
+The racial composition of Washington's population as of the 2020 census was: